Onions

 Shallots

 Fall is a great time to plant your shallots.
 Shallot bulbs are between three-quarters of an inch and one-and-a-half inches in diameter, and are red, pink, white, gray, or reddish brown.
 Plant small shallot bulbs about six inches apart, leaving the growing point exposed above the surface of the ground.
-Harvest in early summer when the leaves turn brown.
+Harvest in early summer when the leaves turn brown, which will be about 50-60 days after planting.

 Save some bulbs for the next season’s garden.
 Store your dry shallot bulbs in a cool, dry area.
-Refrigerate green shallots and eat them within two weeks.
+Refrigerate green shallot tops and eat them within two weeks.

 Also on Gardening Solutions